 March 01, 2022

 With higher education costs increasing, especially for private institutions, it’s always important to start saving for college.
 The 529 college saving plan is a financial option you might have heard about.
-If you've never heard of it and its innerworkings, you'll want to stay tuned to learn how you can best leverage this savings plan and how it works.
+If you've never heard of it and its intricacies, you'll want to stay tuned to learn how you can best leverage this savings plan and how it works.
+In this article we'll answer the following questions:

 A 529 plan is a tax-advantaged savings plan designed to help pay for education.
 Initially, it was limited to post-secondary education expenses, but it was expanded to cater to K-12 education in 2017 and an apprenticeship program in 2019.
 The two major types of 529 plans are prepaid tuition plans and saving plans.
 Savings plans and withdrawals are non-taxable if used for qualified education costs.
 Prepaid tuition plans allow you to pay tuition at designated universities and colleges in advance.